Kom K and Kom W: Kom W

-The Kom W mound covers an area of approximately 7196 m² and was situated by an inlet of Lake Qarun whose clays and sands made the land arable.
+The Kom W mound covers an area of approximately 7196 m2 and was situated by an inlet of Lake Qarun whose clays and sands made the land arable.
 Surrounding the mound, lay a flat ground of lacustrine sandrock and a wind-blown sand layer that forms small dunes.
 These shifting dunes often reveal flint artifacts and pottery sherds.
 It was thought that Caton-Thompson excavated the entire mound, but 2-foot wide baulks between her original trenches were discovered in 2006.
-This allowed the use of contemporary technological analyses on the undisturbed stratified material, especially the use of dating techniques that were not possible in the 1920's.
+This allowed the use of contemporary technological analyses on the undisturbed stratified material, especially the use of dating techniques that were not possible in the 1920s.
 Radiocarbon dates place both Kom K and Kom W mound's occupation period at 4650-4350 BCE.
 248 pits cut into the lacustrine deposits were discovered at the site with charcoal and botanics being recovered from some.
 Kom W is referred to be the origin of the "Fayum industry" by Caton-Thompson and Gardner.
 Like Kom K, Kom W was also cited as a village by Caton-Thompson, yet further archaeological research has not found any evidence of permanent structures.